appsmithorg/appsmith/contributions/ServerSetup.md

 After configuring settings as mentioned above, please also add the following to your IntelliJ IDEA setup.

-1. As shown in the image below, please enable the **Store as Project** checkbox to run the application from the main class specified.
+1. [Optional] As shown in the image below, please enable the **Store as Project** checkbox to run the application from the main class specified.
 <img width="1070" alt="intellij config_1" src="./images/intellij_config_1.png">

 2. Please enable the **Always update snapshots** checkbox so that the most recent build is picked up.